-Cells in the body divide in order to create new cells.
+Human cells divide to create new cells.
 This process is called mitosis.
-In order to produce two new healthy daughter cells, the parent cell must create a second copy of its genetic material, also known as DNA.
-When the parent cell divides, each daughter cell gets one complete copy.
-Atypical mitosis is a term pathologists use to describe a dividing cell that has created an abnormal amount of genetic material and is unequally dividing the genetic material between the daughter cells.
+Atypical mitosis is an abnormal dividing cell.
+As a result of this abnormal cell division, the newly created cells receive an unequal amount of genetic material (DNA) and are unable to function normally.
 Atypical mitoses are commonly seen in cancers; they are rarely seen in other conditions, such as tissue that has been exposed to radiation.
 Another name for atypical mitosis is atypical mitotic figure.